UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 - Write an exception that checks if `height` is of type `float`.
 - Write a second exception that raises an error if weight is 0 or less.
 - Test your function with the values given in variable `tall` and `mass`.
-- Save the results in an object named `person1` and display it.